-Data Exfiltration: Definition, Damage & Defence
+Data Exfiltration: Definition, Damage & Defense

 Data exfiltration is a fancy term we use to describe theft.
 In this form of security breach, someone transfers, copies, or otherwise takes information from you.